John R. Baylor: Move to Texas

-John Baylor moved to Fayette County, Texas at the age of 18, and made his life there.
-In 1840 he joined a Texas volunteer army to fight against the Comanche Indians.
+John Baylor moved to Fayette County, Texas at the age of 18 and made his life there.
+In 1840, he joined a Texas volunteer army to fight against the Comanche Indians.
 In 1844 he married Emily Hanna in Marshall, Texas, and the couple had seven sons and three daughters.
 His brother George also ended up in Texas.

-While living as a rancher in Texas Baylor decided to try his hand at politics, and was elected to the Texas state legislature in 1851, serving from 1852 to 1854.
-In 1853 he was admitted to the bar.
-He was appointed as the agent to the Comanches in 1855, and held that position until his dismissal in 1857.
-After his dismissal, he began to travel around the state condemning the Comanches and addressing anti-Indian meetings.
-During this time he edited an anti-Indian newspaper, The White Man, and organized a vigilante force of around 1,000 men to campaign against the Comanches.
+While living as a rancher in Texas, Baylor decided to try his hand at politics and was elected to the Texas state legislature in 1851, serving from 1852 to 1854.
+In 1853, he was admitted to the bar.
+He was appointed as the agent to the Comanches in 1855 and held that position until his dismissal in 1857.
+After his dismissal, he traveled around the state condemning the Comanches and addressing anti-Indian meetings.
+During this time, he edited an anti-Indian newspaper, The White Man, and organized a vigilante force of around 1,000 men to campaign against the Comanches.

 John Baylor was appointed as a US Indian agent in Jack County, serving from 1856 to March 1857, when he was dismissed.
 He became a critic of Governor Sam Houston, saying he was not doing enough to defend settlers in North Texas from the Comanche and Lipan Apache.

-He was elected to the state legislature, and, by 1860, became a co-founding publisher and editor of a local newspaper called The White Man, which advocated the expulsion of Indians from North Texas.
-Based in Jacksboro, it had the advantage of being in a town that was a stop on the Butterfield Overland Mail Route, and was estimated to reach 1,000 readers.
+He was elected to the state legislature and, by 1860, became a co-founding publisher and editor of a local newspaper called The White Man, which advocated the expulsion of Indians from North Texas.
+Based in Jacksboro, it had the advantage of being in a town that was a stop on the Butterfield Overland Mail Route and was estimated to reach 1,000 readers.

 American Civil War

-After Texas's secession from the Union, Baylor was commissioned as a Confederate lieutenant colonel in command of the 2nd Texas Cavalry Regiment (also known as the 2nd Texas Mounted Rifles).
+After Texas declared secession from the United States, Baylor accepted a commission as a Confederate lieutenant colonel in command of the 2nd Texas Cavalry Regiment (also known as the 2nd Texas Mounted Rifles).
 His force pushed to the southwest into New Mexico Territory and occupied Fort Bliss.